Seattle landlords must give voter-registration info to new renters, City Council decides

 Landlords will be required to provide new tenants with voter-registration information under a new ordinance approved by the Seattle City Council.

-The council voted 6-0 Monday to approve Councilmember Kshama Sawant’s proposal.
+The council voted 6-0 on Monday to approve Councilmember Kshama Sawant’s proposal.
 Three council members, Mike O’Brien, M. Lorena González and Tim Burgess, were absent.

 Property owners already are required to give tenants an information packet on housing laws, prepared by the city’s Department of Construction and Inspections.
 Landlords have the option of downloading the packet online and printing it out.